jarmitage/flucoma-bela/README.md

 - Bela will need Internet access: https://learn.bela.io/using-bela/bela-techniques/connecting-to-wifi/
 - `distcc` setup on Bela: https://gist.github.com/jarmitage/2a5dffbcfdd5532371f097e9bb80e4b0
   - Make sure to see comment thread for how to use `distcc` at the same time as sharing network over USB
+- When doing `cmake` you may observe the process getting stuck in a loop at the `-- Getting container node sizes` step.
+This should end if you wait long enough.
+Not sure what the problem is.

 # SuperCollider
 ---